Contractor License Requirements in California

 Do I need a contractor license to work in California?

 Yes.
 California requires contractors to be licensed for projects exceeding $500.
-The license is issued by the California Contractors State License Board (CSLB).
+The license is issued by the Contractors State License Board (CSLB).
 Some specialty trades may require additional or separate licenses regardless of project value.

 How do I verify a contractor's license in California?